Transport in Wenzhou

 The flag-down price for a taxi ride in Wenzhou is 11 Yuan within 3.5 km with the total fare rated by a taximeter.
 After the initial distance of 3.5 km is travelled, an additional unit fare for each travelled kilometer will be calculated and added to the flag-down price.
 The unit price for each additional kilometer is 2.5 Yuan.
 Meanwhile, every period of 2.5 minutes’ waiting time will convert into 0.5 travelled kilometer and charged by the meter.

 Highways offer a fast and convenient way to travel to and from Wenzhou.
-At present, there are three major national highways running through Wenzhou, Ningbo-Taizhou-Wenzhou Highway, Jinhua-Lishui-Wenzhou Highway, and Zhuji-Yongjia Highway.
-These highway networks connect travellers to destinations within the area of Wenzhou, like Rui’an, Yueqing, Cangnan, Pingyang and Taishun etc, as well as various cities, including Shanghai, Hangzhou, Ningbo, Lishui, Taizhou, Fuzhou, Suzhou and Shaoxing etc. There are four toll gates for cars to enter the downtown Wenzhou through highways, respectively Wenzhou South Toll Gate, Wenzhou East Toll Gate and Wenzhou West Toll Gate and Wenzhou North Toll Gate.
+At present, there are three major national highways running through Wenzhou, including Ningbo-Taizhou-Wenzhou Highway, Jinhua-Lishui-Wenzhou Highway, and Zhuji-Yongjia Highway.
+These highway networks connect travellers to destinations within the area of Wenzhou, like Rui’an, Yueqing, Cangnan, Pingyang and Taishun etc, as well as various cities, including Shanghai, Hangzhou, Ningbo, Lishui, Taizhou, Fuzhou, Suzhou and Shaoxing etc. There are four toll gates for cars to enter the downtown Wenzhou through highways, respectively Wenzhou South Toll Gate, Wenzhou East Toll Gate and Wenzhou West Toll Gate and Wenzhou Louqiao Toll Gate.

 Wenzhou launched the service of public bicycle sharing on September 22, 2012.
 Since then, public bicycles have been an indispensable transportation in the daily life of many Wenzhou people.
 Those orange bicycles in Wenzhou are becoming more and more popular among Wenzhou people to be a great alternative to private cars or pubic transportations for reducing traffic congestion, noise and air pollution.

 In Wenzhou, public buses are a major and convenient transportation in people’s daily life besides private cars.
 They can get you to most places of the city and even some remote towns and villages outside the downtown area.
-Wenzhou’s buses are well-equipped with air-conditioning.
+Wenzhou’s buses are well-equipped with air-conditioners.
 Most buses are of self-service ticketing at a fare of 2 Yuan and no change is provided.

 BRT (Bus Rapid Transit) is a bus-based mass transit system combining the capacity and speed of RRT (Rapid Rail Transit) with the flexibility, lower cost and simplicity of NBT (Normal Bus Transit) and sometimes described as “surface subway”.
 Wenzhou BRT Line 1, the first BRT line built in the city of Wenzhou, was put into operation in December, 2015.
 Wenzhou BRT Line 1 starts at Shuangyu Coach Station and ends at Wenzhou Railway Station, running along Jiangwan Road, Disuo Road, Fushida Road, Baili Road, Jiangbin Road and Chezhan Avenue in the downtown area of Wenzhou at a speed of 25 km / hour.